cyberbotics/webots-doc/guide/real-robots.md

 or left).
 Keyboard actions include:

 The walking gait used in the controller relies on an inverse kinematics model.
-Further details are available from `BIRG web site`.
+Further details are available from [BIRG web site](http://birg.epfl.ch/page66584.html).
 The  included controller illustrates a trotting gait showing the best performance so far.
 The turning capabilities of the robot are based on the stride length modulation.
 When the robot is asked to turn right, the stride length of the right side and left side are respectively decreased and increased.
 During the walk, the extremity of each leg is describing an ellipsoid, the diameters of these ellipsoids are updated according to the stride length to allow the robot to turn either right or left.

 Other keyboard actions are also provided to fine-tune the frequency and the stride length factor: